XingruiWang/Programming-Models-for-Parallel-Computing/README.md

 # Programming-Models-for-Parallel-Computing
-Some notes and code about Programming Models for Parallel Computing
+Some notes and codes about Programming Models for Parallel Computing

 ### Download MPI